EllaKim9/Google-Analytics-Capstone/README.md

 # Google-Analytics-Capstone

 For the final course for the Google Data Analytics Professional Certificate, a capstone is completed with a case study.
-This case study addresses Bellabeat's business task to find out how can a wellness technology company play it smart?
+This case study addresses Bellabeat's business task to find: how can a wellness technology company play it smart?

 For the high-level business analysis (to mimick a high-level presentation/report to stakeholders), please refer to the [Google_Capstone.pdf](https://github.com/EllaKim9/Google-Analytics-Capstone/blob/main/Google_Capstone.pdf) above.